 QUESTION: If I get a health insurance subsidy, is that the same as being on Medicaid?

 ANSWER: No. Medicaid is a government-sponsored health insurance program.
-By contrast, government health insurance subsidies are provided to qualifying consumers to help them purchase health insurance for themselves in the open market.
+By contrast, government health insurance subsidies are provided to qualifying consumers to help them purchase private health insurance for themselves in the open market.